Mikola Dziadok: 2018

-On June 30, 2018, along with 17 other anarchists, he was detained by a special forces group SOBR and employees of the GUBOPiK during the dispersal of an informal meeting of anarchists in a forest near Krupki.
+On June 30, 2018, along with 17 other anarchists, he was detained by a special forces group SOBR and employees of the GUBOPiK during the crackdown on an informal meeting of anarchists in a forest near Krupki.
 According to Mikola himself, he spent five hours in handcuffs with his face to the ground.
 Dziadok appealed to law enforcement agencies with a request to initiate a criminal case against employees of the GUBOPiK for abuse of office.

 On July 12, 2018, Dziadok was detained near his house by riot policemen, when he was going to the trial of journalist Dmitry Galko.
 He was taken to the Frunzensky District Department of Internal Affairs, and then to the Frunzensky District Court, where he received a fine of 10 basic units under Art.
 17.10 of the Administrative Code of the Republic of Belarus.
 "Demonstration of Nazi symbols".
 The reason for initiating an administrative case was a post on Facebook condemning Nazism.

 On December 27, 2018, Dziadok was fined by the Frunzensky District Court of Minsk in the amount of 40 base units under Article 17.10 of the Administrative Code of the Republic of Belarus.
 He was accused of distributing extremist products: posting on his Facebook page an illustration depicting the symbols of the Misantropic Division (an international association of neo-Nazi groups), which was included in the republican list of extremist materials by the court of the Central District of Minsk.

 But Dziadok's post was directed precisely against Nazism: “The picture from July 2016 is an illustration for a post in which I criticize people for standing next to the Nazis (!!!).
 Photos are driven to confirm their words.
 Do you understand the charm of the whole situation?
 Indeed, how can Nazism be condemned when any illustrative material can be retroactively outlawed?
 If we proceed from the GUBOPiK's information, then we should judge, for example, those who broadcast military newsreels on television, employees of the Belarusian television who show Nazis and do not retouch them,” he explained his position.
 The case was heard by judge Maria Erokhina.